Full-Thrust/ftmap/README.txt

            |    #_#    |
            +-----------+

+Black is always mapped to transparent in the game object files.

 The convention is for the image background to be black and the image foreground to be white, *breaking the convention will produce the wrong results*.